TLH-Deprecated-Linux-Configurations/awesome/README.md

 Each file that I have either written myself or modified so heavily as to essentially be my own work, even if in the sense that the monster was Dr. Frankenstein's,follows a specific layout. **This is because otherwise these files can be hard to read and the comment blocks help to parse the file into appreciable chunks**.
 See the documentation for an example screenshot with a more detailed explanation but essentially the files follow the following format:

-- ASCII Art File Name Occupying 3 Lines
+- ASCII Art file Name Occupying 3 Lines
 - Three line comment bar
 - `require` statements pulling in necessary modules
 - three line comment bar